 Tongue scraping cleans your tongue, removing surplus bacteria, food waste and dead cells.

 This holistic approach to mouth hygiene is reputed to promote a healthy tongue improving oral and digestive health.

-Studies as recently as 2006 have reinforced that it can help bad breath, by decreasing the levels of odour molecules in the mouth.
+Studies as recently as 2006 have reinforced that a tongue cleaner can help bad breath, by decreasing the levels of odour molecules in the mouth.

 Tongue scraping has its roots in Ayurveda, the practice of traditional Indian medicine.

-Ayuverda practitioners encourage tongue cleaning as part of one's daily hygiene regimen, to remove the toxic debris, known as Ama.
-This practice is centuries old and scrapers made of brass, gold and copper have all been commonly used, although copper and plastic are most widely chosen today.
+Ayurveda practitioners encourage tongue cleaning as part of one's daily hygiene regimen, to remove the toxic debris, known as Ama.
+This practice is centuries old and tongue scrapers made of brass, gold and copper have all been commonly used, although copper and plastic are most widely chosen today.

 Whilst Eastern cultures have practiced tongue hygiene since ancient times, western civilizations placed less emphasis on tongue cleaning, preferring brushing and rinsing to keep the mouth clean.

-Tongue scraping has enjoyed a resurgence in the last century, as we rediscovered ancient wellbeing practices and learned more about bacterial properties.
+Tongue scraping with a copper tongue scraper has enjoyed a resurgence in the last century, as we rediscovered ancient wellbeing practices and learned more about bacterial properties.